 So many of the dishes contain key ingredients that aid the natural mechanics for our bodies to rid toxins, plus all the amazing health inducing spices and good oils that are used - Indian food is a great way to detox without starving yourself.

-The dishes included in this guide provide the vitamins, minerals, fibre and proteins that aid the bodies natural detoxification plus they taste great too.
+The dishes included in this e-book provide the vitamins, minerals, fibre and proteins that aid the bodies natural detoxification plus they taste great too.

-Please download our free Detox Guide for 2017 which is packed full of vital nutritional information to help you make some great food choices this January.
+Please download my Detox Guide which is packed full of vital nutritional information to help you make some great food choices this January.
 From understanding toxins to how your body naturally deals with toxins as well as lots of tasty recipes to aid natural detoxification this guide is a great little handbook to help you cook and eat well this year.